Better Luck Tomorrow: Plot

-The next day, while cleaning up the aftermath of the murder, Ben and Virgil hear Steve's phone ringing under the ground in Jesus's backyard.
-They dig it up and learn it was a call from Stephanie.
-Ben debates on whether to report Steve's murder to the police.
-The guilt over Steve's murder is too much for Virgil, who attempts suicide, but fails and suffers potential brain damage.
-Daric expresses concern about Han or Virgil reporting the murder, but Ben simply resolves to do nothing and walks away.
+The next day, while cleaning up the aftermath of the murder, Ben and Virgil hear Steve's phone ringing beneath the ground in Jesus's backyard.
+After digging it up, they discover that the call was from Stephanie.
+Ben debates whether to report Steve's murder to the police.
+Overwhelmed by guilt, Virgil attempts suicide but survives with possible brain damage.
+At the hospital, Daric expresses concern that Han or Virgil might report the murder, but Ben calmly resolves to do nothing and walks away.

-At the end of the film, Ben is shown alone.
-He encounters Stephanie one day on the way home.
-She asks him whether he has seen Steve lately, and expresses some concern that he has not called.
-They kiss, implying the resumption of their relationship.
-Ben's voice-over tells the audience that he has no idea about what the future holds, but all he knows is that there is no turning back.
+A few days later, Ben encounters Stephanie while walking home.
+She asks whether he has seen Steve lately, and expresses concern that he has not contacted her.
+The two kiss.
+In a voice-over narration, Ben admits that he does not know what the future holds, but knows that there is no turning back.

 Production

 Development

 Justin Lin said that the title Better Luck Tomorrow refers to how the film explores "the whole youth culture of today, specifically Asian-American, but also just the general mentality of teenagers today.
 I mean, I work with teenagers, I grew up in the 80s, and already it's very different, the mentality.
 You go to suburbia, you look at upper-middle-class-kids, and through the media they've literally adopted an urban-gangsta-mentality."

 The plot is inspired by the 1992 murder of Stuart Tay.
 Tay, a 17-year-old Chinese American high school student in Orange County, California, was killed by several peers following a failed petty crime scheme.
 Tay and the perpetrators were all high-achieving students who intended to attend elite universities and college, which led the media to dub the crime "the Honor Roll Murder."
 While Lin had followed media coverage of the Tay murder, he consciously chose not to base the film too closely on the real event.

 While writing the script, he found inspiration in his work as a youth basketball coach and teaching high school students how to make community documentaries.